kdong007/sample-graphql/graphql-tutorial.md

 -   Get /myProfile
 -   Get /myOrders

-Its works, but now whenever your client UI needs update, change the resources needed, you have to work on server side again.
+It works, but now whenever your client UI needs to update, change the resources needed, you have to work on the server side again.

-Think what if you have a master endpoint that takes parameter like "/product + /vendor" and look up resources from those endpoints and return to you.
+Think what if you have a master endpoint that takes parameters like "/product + /vendor" and looks up resources from those endpoints and returns them to you.
 This will solve the problem of both sides.
-Well, this what Graphql does.
+Well, this is what Graphql does.

 ### Client side caching